POLICY ON RELATED PARTY TRANSACTIONS

 In connection with any review of a Related Party Transaction, the Committee has authority to modify or waive any procedural requirements of this Policy.

 Details of any Related Party Transaction shall be disclosed to the Stock Exchanges as per the provisions of SEBI LODR Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 as amended from time to time.

 Particulars of contracts or arrangements with Related Parties referred to in sub Section (1) of Section 188 shall be disclosed in the Directors Report pursuant to any statutory requirement, if any.
 Register of Contracts as required under Section 189 of the Act shall be maintained.

 The Company shall disclose the Policy on its website and web-link shall be provided in the Annual Report.

-This policy shall be amended in accordance with the amendments made vide notifications / circulars as may be published in Official Gazette of India from time to time.
+This policy shall be amended in accordance with the amendments made vide notifications/circulars as may be published in the Official Gazette of India from time to time.

-This policy has been amended, approved and adopted by the Board of Directors at their meeting held on February 5, 2018.
+5th version of this policy has been reviewed, approved and adopted by the Board of Directors at their meeting held on 27th May, 2022.